regmiprabesh/dbt-workshop/README.md

 Welcome to your DBT(Data Build Tool) Workshop!
+This repository contains the project that you will be making throughout the process below.

 ### Prerequisties
 - Python